Egypt politicians renounce violence at crisis talks

 "Political work has nothing to do with violence or sabotage and the welfare of everyone and the fate of our nation depends on respect for the rule of law," the sheikh said.

-Participants signed a document pledging to renounce violence and agreed to set up a committee of politicians from rival groups to work out a programme for further talks.
+Participants signed a document pledging to renounce violence and agreed to set up a committee of politicians from rival groups to work out a program for further talks.

 "We come out of the meeting with a type of optimism," liberal politician Mohamed ElBaradei said.
 "Each of us will do what we can, with goodwill, to build trust once again among the factions of the Egyptian nation."